ON TOUR - ALBUM LAUNCHES

 LIMITED EDITION VINYL

 You’ve asked and we’ve listened.
-Now available for pre-order in high quality 180gm vinyl with full colour sleeve and insert.
+Now available in high quality 180gm vinyl with full colour sleeve and insert.
 Includes digital download of the album plus a bonus code for three additional tracks.
 Hand-numbered release of 300 copies.

 DREAM ON – THE VIDEO